BenKnisley/MoneyManagementLibrary/README.md

-Start Here
+C++ Money Management Library
 ===
 ### What This Library Does

 This library is made to track the monetary balance in a set of accounts.
 It does this with two types of objects.
 An account object, and a transaction object.
 The account object holds information about an account such as account number, and balance.
 The transaction objects holds details about a transaction between accounts, such as debit and credit account, and sum being moved.

 ### How To Use